 Many plastic figurines end up in the trash when they do not look as new.
-Instead of buying new ones, spruce up the old ones on a shoestring.
+Instead of buying new ones, spruce up the old ones.
+I have found many DIY ideas on the internet and repaired them.
 Add them to a Christmas scene for a new look.
 I have a Rudolph from ages ago, but instead of pitching him, I am going to find a way to use him this year.
-That Rudolph represents many memories of my childhood, and I want my kids to have memories of him also.
-The Santa Claus that went with him bit the dust, but Rudolph will have a new job in our home this year.
+Refurbishing saves money.

 Another way to reuse a plastic figurine is to turn it into a tree ornament.
 Using hot glue and adding a durable string to the plastic figurine will allow it to be repurposed for the tree.

 Whether using an ornament for the tree, table, or anywhere else try to make it instead of buying it.